Lena435545/time-tracking-system/README.md

 ## License

-This project is released under the MIT License and serves exclusively for demonstration as a demonstration for the IHK final exam preparation.
+This project is released under the MIT License and is intended solely as a demonstration to deepen development skills in web development

 ```
 MIT License

-Copyright (c) 2025 [Manicheva Lena] - IHK Examination Project
+Copyright (c) 2025 Manicheva Lena

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal